 The Group financial statements consolidate the financial statements of the Company and its subsidiary undertaking drawn up to 31 December each year.
+The subsidiary has a year ended of 31 December 2019.

 1.3 Going concern

 The Company exists to hold investments in its subsidiary that provides services under certain private finance agreements.
 The subsidiary is set up as a Special Purpose Company under non-recourse arrangements and therefore the Company has limited its exposure to the liabilities.
 In the event of default of the subsidiary, the exposure is limited to the extent of the investment it has made.